End of Life Hospice Professional (Whoa!? Huh? End of life, like Death? Yup.)

 who individually have a friend or loved one dying) learn about End of Life process and caregiving.

-I wrote a book on the subject, which is used in hospices, med schools and homes across the States
+I wrote a book on the subject, still used in hospices, med schools and homes across the States

 and several places around the world.
 The book is